-- 1. By [four years after the entry into force of this Regulation] [...], and every four years thereafter, the Commission shall evaluate this Regulation and report to the European Parliament, the Council and the European Economic and Social Committee. - 2.
-For the purposes of paragraph 1 and upon its request, Member States and the Board shall send relevant information to the Commission. - 3.
-In carrying out the evaluations referred to in paragraph 1, the Commission shall take into account: - (a) the positions and findings of the European Parliament, the Council and other relevant bodies or sources; - (b) outcomes of the relevant discussions carried out in relevant fora; - (c) relevant documents issued by the Board; - (d) findings of the monitoring exercise referred to in Article 25.
+- By 3 years from the date of application set out in Article 28(2), first subparagraph, and every four years thereafter, the Commission shall evaluate this Regulation and report to the European Parliament, the Council and the European Economic and Social Committee. - 1a.
+In the first evaluation referred to in paragraph 1, the Commission shall examine in particular the effectiveness of the functioning of the secretariat of the Board established under Article 11, including as regards the adequacy of resources in relation to the performance of its tasks. - 2.
+For the purposes of paragraph 1 and upon its request, Member States and the Board shall send relevant information to the Commission.

+- 3. In carrying out the evaluations referred to in paragraph 1, the Commission shall take into account: - (a) the positions and findings of the European Parliament, the Council and other relevant bodies or sources; - (b) outcomes of the relevant discussions carried out in relevant fora; - (c) relevant documents issued by the Board; - (d) findings of the monitoring exercise referred to in Article 25.